MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 # Quickstart: PlayFab Party Unity Plugin

 This quickstart helps you install the Party SDK for Unity and make your first API calls to join players together in a Party Network.
-Before continuing, make sure you have completed [Getting started for developers](../../../personas/developer.md) and [Enable Party feature via Game Manager](enable-party.md) from your PlayFab account.
+Before continuing, make sure you have completed [Enable Party feature via Game Manager](enable-party.md) from your PlayFab account.

 > [!NOTE]
 >